There’s one question that plagues all new electronic music producers: “Which DAW do I choose?”

 Bitwig was started by a collection of ex-Ableton employees who wanted to create something new that competed with Live and expanded the functionality.

-One of my personal favourite features are the incredible modulation devices built-in.
-These function similar to Ableton Live’s Max for Live devices like LFO, Envelope Follower and Expression Control.
-Except Bitwig has 30 different modulators you can use.
+One of my personal favorite features is the incredible modulation devices built-in.
+These function similarly to Ableton Live’s Max for Live devices like LFO, Envelope Follower, and Expression Control.
+Except Bitwig has 38 different modulators you can use.

 Developed by Steinberg, Cubase has been around for a very long time and isn’t going anywhere any time soon.

-It’s struggled with it’s user interface over the years, but as of the most recent version it seems to have upped its game.
+It’s struggled with its user interface over the years, but as of the more recent versions, it seems to have upped its game.

 You’ll find all the standard features of a typical DAW, with some great MIDI editing tools for electronic music, unlike some of the other ‘typical’ DAWs out there.